The Brain of Morbius: Faces in the mind-bending sequence

 During the Doctor's mental battle with Morbius, the mind-bending machine displays two images of Morbius, then images of the Doctor's four incarnations as of the serial's production.
 These are followed by images of eight previously unseen faces, intended to represent incarnations preceding the First Doctor.
 The Doctor's previous faces are almost all portrayed by members of the Doctor Who crew who worked on this serial or the following serial, The Seeds of Doom: production unit manager George Gallaccio, script editor Robert Holmes, production assistant Graeme Harper, director Douglas Camfield, producer Philip Hinchcliffe, production assistant Christopher Baker (who is the exception as he has no credits on Doctor Who), writer Robert Banks Stewart, and director Christopher Barry.
 Hinchcliffe stated, "We tried to get famous actors for the faces of the Doctor.
 But because no one would volunteer, we had to use backroom boys.
 And it is true to say that I attempted to imply that William Hartnell was not the first Doctor".
 After a complaint that actors were not used, the BBC paid a sum of money to the acting union Equity's benevolent fund.
-In 2020 it was announced that Hinchcliffe, Gallaccio and Harper had all returned to reprise theirs roles as the Doctor for an unofficial fan film entitled The Timeless Doctors produced by multimedia artist Stuart Humphryes.
+In 2020 it was announced that Hinchcliffe, Gallaccio and Harper had all returned to reprise their roles as the Doctor for an unofficial fan film entitled The Timeless Doctors produced by multimedia artist Stuart Humphryes.

 The season 14 story The Deadly Assassin introduced the idea that Time Lords are limited to 12 regenerations.
 The season 10 story The Three Doctors, produced and aired before both The Brain of Morbius and The Deadly Assassin, calls the William Hartnell Doctor the "earliest Doctor".
 Attempts to retrofit this with the number of faces seen in the mind test machine have brought about explanations including the possibility that the faces were Morbius' previous incarnations, younger versions of the First Doctor, or the Doctor's potential future incarnations.
 The Virgin Missing Adventure Cold Fusion by Lance Parkin implies that one of these prior Doctors was the incarnation of the Doctor active at the time of the birth of Susan Foreman.
 However, the subsequent Virgin New Adventures novel Lungbarrow states that Hartnell's Doctor was the first, implying instead that the faces represent incarnations of the Other, one of the founders of Time Lord civilisation, of whom the Doctor is the reincarnation.

 The series 12 episode "The Timeless Children" (2020) confirmed that the faces were indeed incarnations pre-dating the First Doctor; the same story also confirmed that the Doctor was not previously subject to the same regeneration limit as the rest of the Time Lords.